 In 2002-03, he served as a Strength & Conditioning coach at Harvard University and is also a Certified Strength & Conditioning Specialist through the National Strength & Conditioning Association.
 He also holds an A License from US Soccer, a Premier Diploma from the NSCAA, and a Masters Degree In Exercise Science from San Diego State University.

-Renato has served as Staff Coach and Head U15 Boys Coach for Massachusetts Olympic Development Program currently is the U18 Boys Coach for Lexington United.
+Capobianco has served as staff coach and Head U15 Boys Coach for Massachusetts Olympic Development Program currently is the U18 Boys Coach for Lexington United.

 He also holds three certifications from the International Youth Conditioning Association (IYCA).